Hannah Gross

 VirtualAvailable

-Are you an adolescent, college kid, or young adult who is interested in therapy?
+Are you a teenager, college kid, or young adult who is interested in therapy?
 Great, that's my thing!
 I work exclusively with young adults, from high schoolers to 20-somethings.
-Working with this special age group is more than a job to me; it is both a calling and my greatest honor.
-I am immensely proud to be a safe, non-judgmental adult for many young people.
+Working with this unique age group is more than a job to me; it is both a calling and my greatest honor.
+I am immensely proud to be considered a safe, non-judgmental adult for many young people.

 Get to know me